software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 27
 >
 > 1. Create a pull request for your branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instructions.
-The pull request title should describe the changes introduced by the branch, for example "Change the submit button color in the add quiz form".
+The pull request title should describe the changes introduced by the branch, for example "Change the submit button color in the add message form".
 The description provides additional details.
-Once you have created the pull request, take a look at changes in the "Files changed" tab
+Once you have created the pull request, take a look at changes in the "Files changed" tab.
+If you want, you can also explore other team members' pull requests in the "Pull requests" tab
 > 2. Merge your branch into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
 If the branch has conflicts with the main branch, check the section below.
 In practice, before the pull request is merged a [code review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) is commonly conducted by another team member to enforce quality control.
 We can skip this phase
 > 3. Switch back to the main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
 Make sure that you can see the changes made in your branch in the main branch as well